keboola/connection-docs/overview/index.md

 entire orchestrated workflows.
 It's particularly useful for implementing significant project changes or when you need to be extra careful about performing your changes safely.

-### Applications
-Unlike free-form transformations, [applications](/components/applications/) are **predefined blocks** that enable users to perform advanced tasks such as sentiment analysis, association discovery, or histogram grouping.
-They can also enhance data, for example, by incorporating external data like weather or exchange rates through third-party services.

-### Data Apps
-[Data apps](/components/data-apps/) are user-friendly, interactive web applications that use data for insights or automated actions.
-These applications are typically custom-built to address specific challenges, providing users with dynamic, purpose-built experiences.
-Examples of data apps include recommendation engines, interactive segmentation tools, AI integration solutions, data visualization platforms, custom internal reporting tools for business teams, and financial apps for gaining insights into spending patterns.

 ## Keboola Governance
 ### Operational Metadata
-Keboola diligently collects diverse [operational metadata](/management/jobs/#search-attributes), including user activity, job status, data flow, schema evolution, data pipeline performance, and adherence to a client's security rules.
-All project metadata is readily accessible within the client's Keboola environment, empowering users to conduct in-depth analyses, audits, or event-driven actions.
+Keboola collects diverse [operational metadata](/management/jobs/#search-attributes), including user activity, job status, data flow, schema evolution, data pipeline performance, and adherence to a client's security rules.
+All project metadata is accessible in your project and enables you to perform in-depth analyses, audits, or event-driven actions.

-Using this metadata, we dynamically and automatically construct data lineage, providing a real-time understanding of data origin and usage.
-This capability serves analytical and regulatory purposes, offering invaluable insights into the journey and utilization of data within the platform."
+This metadata enables us to automatically create data lineage, offering real-time insights into data origin and usage for analytical and regulatory needs and highlighting the data's journey and usage on the platform.

 ### Cost Monitoring
-Keboola gathers and organizes telemetry data including every job execution and user activity.
-Within each job detail, information regarding consumed credit units is available, allowing for the precise calculation of the associated dollar amount, effectively quantifying the cost of the process.
-This granular level of detail enables the attribution of costs to specific departments, teams, use cases, and individual users, providing comprehensive insights into resource utilization.
+Keboola collects telemetry data on job executions and user activities, detailing credit units used per job for exact cost calculations.
+This allows costs to be attributed to specific departments, teams, use cases, and users, offering detailed insights into resource use.

 ### Identity and Access management
-Effortlessly oversee user accounts within your organization, regulating their access to specific Keboola projects and datasets.
-Streamline data sharing across your organization, ensuring a comprehensive understanding of each user's access privileges and fostering a transparent overview of data accessibility.
+Manage user accounts in your organization, controlling their access to specific Keboola projects and datasets.
+Simplify data sharing within your organization, keep track of individual access rights, and promote clear visibility of data access.

 ## Extending the Platform
 The Keboola platform, as an open environment consisting of many built-in interoperating components (Storage, transformations, data source connectors, etc.),